Pete Myers (radio broadcaster): Biography

 Myers was in the cohort of DJs who launched BBC Radio 1 in 1967 sharing duties with Terry Wogan presenting Late Night Extra, while also continuing on the BBC Africa Service.
-He was constrained on his Radio 1 show by the station's restrictive playlist and policies, denying him the on air freedom he had on the World Service.
-He also began presenting a weekend programme on BBC Africa, PM, named after his initials, where he would interview celebrities such as Shirley Bassey, Carol Channing, David Lean, Stephen Sondheim, Ingrid Bergman, and Sophia Loren.
-In the early 1970s, the success of Good Morning Africa promoted the World Service to make it the flagship morning programme across the English section as The Good Morning Show, also presented by Myers.
+He was constrained on his Radio 1 show by the station's restrictive playlist and policies, denying him the on-air freedom he had on the World Service.
+He also began presenting a weekend programme on BBC Africa, PM, named after his initials, on which he would interview celebrities, including Shirley Bassey, Carol Channing, David Lean, Stephen Sondheim, Ingrid Bergman and Sophia Loren.
+In the early 1970s, the success of Good Morning Africa led the World Service to make it the flagship morning programme across the English section as The Good Morning Show, which also was presented by Myers.

 He left the BBC in 1974, after 11 years, and moved to Beirut, Lebanon, where he opened a nightclub called the Crazy Horse Saloon, only to close it down a few weeks later when the Lebanese Civil War broke out.
 He moved to Turkey, where he attempted to start another nightclub, before returning to broadcasting in 1976 when he joined Radio Netherlands, where he produced and presented English-language documentaries, features, and other programming aimed at Africa and Asia, as well as for the English section generally, presenting and producing programmes such as Afroscene, Mainstream Asia, Asiascan, Rembrandt Express, and 50+.
 From 1993 to 1994, he hosted Radio Netherlands' venerable Happy Station Show.

-In 1968, in London, he married American folk singer Hedy West in a marriage of convenience in order to allow West to remain the UK.
+In 1968, in London, he married American folk singer Hedy West in a marriage of convenience in order to allow West to remain in the UK.
 West and Myers later divorced.

-Myers died at 59 of cancer and complications from AIDS.
+Myers died, aged 59, of cancer and complications from AIDS.